Panoramic Direct LiDAR-assisted Visual Odometry: Related Work

 \textbf{Panoramic VO.} PAN-SLAM \cite{ji2020panoramic} proposed a panoramic feature-based SLAM system, which achieved accurate and robust camera localization and sparse map reconstruction in both small-scale indoor and large-scale outdoor environments.
 Jiang et. al. \cite{jiang2021panoramic} integrated the measurements form inertial measurement unit (IMU) and wheel encoder to PAN-SLAM in a tightly coupled manner.
 360VO \cite{huang2022360vo} utilized a spherical camera model to process equirectangular images without rectification to attain omnidirectional perception.
 Different from most existing approaches, PVO \cite{lin2018pvo} directly used panoramic images without converting them to pinhole images, saving a lot of computing resources.
 In contrast to multiple camera-based VO, panoramic VO has the advantage of not requiring online extrinsic calibration and temporal synchronization between multiple cameras.

 \textbf{LiDAR-assisted VO.} DEMO \cite{zhang2017real} proposed a feature-based LiDAR-assisted VO, which associates extracted 2D features with 3D points in order to assign depth value to each feature point (i.e., 2D-3D data association).
-LIMO \cite{graeter2018limo} adds a loop closure module on the base of DEMO and utilizes semantic information to identify moving objects and reject outliers. \cite{huang2020lidar} proposes to use line features in addition to point features for tracking and mapping, so as to improve the robustness to noises \cite{smith2006real}, large viewpoint changes \cite{gee2006real}, and motion blurs \cite{klein2008improving}.
+LIMO \cite{graeter2018limo} added a loop closure module on the base of DEMO and utilizes semantic information to identify moving objects and reject outliers.
+Huang et. al. \cite{huang2020lidar} proposed to use line features in addition to point features for tracking and mapping, so as to improve the robustness to noises \cite{smith2006real}, large viewpoint changes \cite{gee2006real}, and motion blurs \cite{klein2008improving}.
 DVL-SLAM \cite{shin2020dvl} proposed to use the direct method for LiDAR-assisted visual tracking, aiming to avoid interpolation error in 2D-3D data association.